-"We wanted to demonstrate to our clients that there is a different way.
-This was the trigger for Humiecki & Graef" (interview transcript, creative director).
+'We wanted to demonstrate to our clients that there is a different way.
+This was the trigger for Humiecki & Graef' (interview transcript, creative director).

 At a later stage the collaboration was further expanded to the perfumer Christoph Hornetz.
-Since its beginning nine perfumes have been successfully launched on the market.
+Until 2010 seven perfumes were successfully launched on the market.

 Central to the development of each scent is a visual concept that is developed in various stages over a period of several weeks or even months.
 Initially, the creative director clarifies the general emotional idea for the new fragrance.
 He selects diverse visual elements out of magazines, books and other printed matter and bookmarks the pages.
 Afterwards, he scans the images and modifies them in an image-processing program.
 The product, a new image, evolves by overlaying and multiplying the visual material.
 The concept is completed with a few lines of text that are finally added.
-The concept is subsequently used in the briefing contacts with the other creative and design professions involved in the process (e.g. perfume-making, packaging, photography, copywriting).
+The concept is subsequently used in the briefing contacts with the other creative professions involved in the process (e.g. perfume-making, packaging, photography, copywriting).